-b.
-Prepare a dilution of cells at your desired concentration.
-100 μL of this cell resuspension will be required for a single well in a 96-well plate, so prepare enough of the dilution to seed the desired number of wells in the plate.
-Let cells sit in hood and move on to preparation of the viral transduction reaction.
+C. Prepare a dilution of cells at your desired concentration.
+(100μL of this cell resuspension will be required for a single well in a 96-well plate, so prepare enough of the dilution to seed the desired number of wells in the plate).